-$SOURCES: The \ Conference \ Board, Inc. \ (for \ U.S. \ measures, seasonally \ adjusted); \ Mass \ Insight \ Corporation \ (for \ MA \ measures, not seasonally \ adjusted).$
+SOURCES: The Conference Board, Inc. (for U.S. measures, seasonally adjusted); Mass Insight Corporation (for MA measures, not seasonally adjusted).

 Poverty.
-Through 2007, the Massachusetts poverty rate remained well below the national average.
+Through 2008, the Massachusetts poverty rate remained well below the national average.
 Since 1980, the percentage of the Massachusetts poverty universe below the poverty line has varied between 7.7 percent and 12.2 percent.
 During the same time, the national poverty rate varied between 11.3 percent and 15.1 percent.
-The estimated poverty rate in Massachusetts decreased from 12.0 percent in 2006 to 11.2 percent in 2007, while the poverty rate in the United States increased from 12.3 percent in 2006 to 12.5 percent in 2007.
+The estimated poverty rate in Massachusetts increased from 11.2 percent in 2007 to 11.3 percent in 2008, while the poverty rate in the United States increased from 12.5 percent in 2007 to 13.2 percent in 2008.
 These official poverty estimates are based on a sample of households and are not adjusted for regional differences in the cost of living.
-The following chart illustrates the lower poverty rates in Massachusetts (1985 - 2007) compared with the national average during similar periods.
+The following chart illustrates the lower poverty rates in Massachusetts (1985 - 2008) compared with the national average during similar periods.
 Poverty estimates for states are not as reliable as national estimates.
 Not everyone has a poverty status determined; the poverty universe excludes foster children, college students in dormitories, military personnel in barracks, nursing home residents, and other groups of people in institutionalized settings.
-Poverty data for 2008 are not yet available.
+Poverty data for 2009 are not yet available.

 Transfer Payments.
 Transfer payment income is payment to individuals from all levels of government and from businesses, for which no current services are performed, including payments to nonprofit institutions serving individuals.
-These payments accounted for 13.9 percent of total personal income in Massachusetts in 2007.
+These payments accounted for 14.4 percent of total personal income in Massachusetts in 2008.
 The chart below does not include transfer payments from business or payments to non-profit organizations.
-Total transfer payments to individuals in Massachusetts from governments and businesses totaled 42.6 billion dollars for 2007.
-Fifty-two percent of government transfer payments to individuals were medical payments.
+Total transfer payments to individuals in Massachusetts from governments and businesses totaled 47.1 billion dollars for 2008.
+Just over fifty percent of government transfer payments to individuals were medical payments.

-Transfer Payments from Governments to Individuals in Massachusetts in 2007

-(From Annual State Personal Income Estimates)
+Transfer Payments from Governments to Individuals in Massachusetts in 2008 (From Annual State Personal Income Estimates)